The Reverse Ring

 The Winter Massanutten Trail Circuit Run

 This late February tradition is back again to haunt a handful or two of trail runners this year – the Reverse Ring.
-2014 will be the ninth running of this semi-invitational event.
-The Reverse Ring is a roughly 71-mile counter-clockwise circuit of the Massanutten Trail, and it will be held in 2014 on February 22-23.
-The “semi-invitational” label means that there is only one requirement to get in: a runner must have successfully completed a fall running of The Ring and be a member of the “Fellowship of The Ring.”
+2020 will be the 15th running of this invitational event.
+The Reverse Ring is a roughly 71-mile counter-clockwise circuit of the Massanutten Trail, and it will be held in 2020 on the weekend of February 22-23.
+The “invitational” label means that there is one important requirement to get in: a runner must have successfully completed a fall running of The Ring and be a member of the “Fellowship of The Ring.”
 Very simple - and an absolute requirement.
-(List of Fellowship Members)
+(List of Fellowship Members

-Those eligible to run (see first paragraph) should enter by February 19, 2014.
-If you have questions about the run, e-mail Mike Bur (mjcbur@hushmail.com) or Quatro Hubbard (quatro.hubbard@gmail.com).
-We will also be looking for a small handful of volunteers to help on race weekend, so if you would like to come out and play for a few hours please let us know.
+Those eligible to run (see first paragraph) should enter by February 19, 2020.
+If you have questions about the run, e-mail Mike Bur or Quatro Hubbard.
+We will also be looking for a handful of volunteers to help on race weekend, so if you would like to come out and play for a few hours please let us know.

 Mike Bur